What We Do:

-Building schools in rural communities is at the heart of our schools work.
-We began in 2010 building 'first-ever schools' for some of the most remote communities in the highly rural Tambakha Chiefdom in northern Sierra Leone.
-Since then, we have broadened our work to include: building and setting up schools in disaster- or conflict-impacted areas in Nepal and Nigeria.
-Between 2010 and 2017, Street Child built or repaired over 400 schools.
+Building schools in rural communities is at the heart of our education work.
+We began building 'first-ever schools' in 2010 for some of the most remote communities in the highly rural Tambakha Chiefdom in northern Sierra Leone.

-Street Child also work to improve the quality of teaching and schools.
-In Sierra Leone we have built high-quality classrooms to help reduce overcrowding in secondary schools and we are working to improve the quality of education in schools across rural Liberia.
+Street Child works to improve the quality of teaching and schools.
+We have built high-quality classrooms to help reduce overcrowding in secondary schools in Sierra Leone, and we are working to improve the quality of education in schools across rural Liberia.

-We also train teachers.
-From 2010 to 2017 we supported over 400 teachers to complete Government-recognised training courses and over 500 teachers have benefitted from major in-service training and continuous professional development programmes - and many more from shorter, more specialised interventions on topics such as 'disaster risk resilience' and 'education in emergencies'.
+We have trained and supported over 400 teachers to complete government-recognised training courses.
+Over 500 teachers have benefited from major in-service training and continuous professional development programmes - and many more from shorter, more specialised interventions on topics such as 'disaster risk resilience' and 'education in emergencies'.

 Since 2013, we have provided over 100 school management committees with agricultural grants and technical support to develop rice farms and seed lending schemed where the projects made following harvest help to meet educational costs.